When did you realise you wanted to become a winemaker?

 Where do you see yourself in five years?
 How do you think your winemaking will evolve during this time?

-From Wineries of South Australia Issue 5.
-Edited by Bethany Hayes.
+From Wineries of South Australia Issue 6.
+Edited by Emily Axford.